usethesource/rascal/src/org/rascalmpl/courses/Rascal/Statements/Fail/Fail.md

 *  The formal parameter declaration of a ((Function Declarations)).

-The `fail` statement is associated with the innermost pattern match by which it is controlled.
+The `fail` statement is associated with the innermost pattern match by which it is controlled, unless it has a label. ((For)), ((While)) and ((If)) can have a label that `fail` can jump to, and _function names_ can be used to fail the entire application of a function match.
+A failed function would backtrack to the next overloaded candidate.

 When `fail` is executed: